Magnetic Resonance Imaging-Guided Laser Interstitial Thermal Therapy for the Treatment of Hypothalamic Hamartomas: A Retrospective Review.

 Digital Object Identifier (DOI)

 Xu, David S; Chen, Tsinsue; Hlubek, Randall J; Bristol, Ruth E; Smith, Kris A; Ponce, Francisco A; Kerrigan, John F; and Nakaji, Peter, "Magnetic Resonance Imaging-Guided Laser Interstitial Thermal Therapy for the Treatment of Hypothalamic Hamartomas: A Retrospective Review."
 (2018).
-Neurosurgery Articles.
+Neurosurgery.
 757.